-In March of this year, Sinergia Animal organized actions in 4 different countries: Argentina, Chile, Colombia and Thailand, as part of a world coalition called World Day for the End of Fishing.
+In March of 2019, Sinergia Animal organized actions in 4 different countries: Argentina, Chile, Colombia and Thailand, as part of a world coalition called World Day for the End of Fishing.
 Similar actions were carried out in over 90 cities worldwide and the campaign was supported by over 150 different organizations.

 Want to know why so many people are quitting eating fish and joining this movement?